 As a lifelong Philadelphia Phillies fan, he has learned that money cannot buy either happiness or World Series championships.

 He also finds time to hit the court himself as a member of the Vermont Chargers Power Soccer Club.
-Power soccer is the fastest-growing adaptive sport for power wheelchair users, and the Chargers have completed both at the local and national levels.
+Power soccer is the fastest-growing adaptive sport for power wheelchair users, and the Chargers have competed both at the local and national levels.